junxit/us-congress-bills-110/metadata.md

 - 2007-07-31 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 253 - 172 (Roll No. 767).(text: CR H8951-8952)
 - 2007-07-31 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H9225)
 - 2007-07-31 — The previous question was ordered pursuant to the rule. (consideration: CR H9223)
+- 2007-08-01 — Received in the Senate.
+- 2007-08-03 — Read twice and referred to the Committee on Energy and Natural Resources.